DaSalba/Image2GB/README.md

 		gimptool-3.exe --install image2gb.c

-It will compile the plugin and place it in `C:\Users\<USER>\AppData\Roaming\GIMP\<VERSION>\plug-ins\`.
+It will compile the plug-in and place it in `C:\Users\<USER>\AppData\Roaming\GIMP\<VERSION>\plug-ins\`.
 If it fails with an error message saying "no such file or directory", copy the full clang command (with all parameters), paste it at the command line, and edit it to remove the